neiji93/Cube-2-movie-attempt-1/README.md

-the left corner must appear before bottom lined if there id a possibllity to have programs running inside ghe tesseract, thie may be dchedulled by the scheduller here : https://github.com/neiji93/ImSecondHouston--ISH-OS.git may be absolutely maybe wrong.
+the left corner must appear before bottom lined if there id a possibllity to have programs running inside ghe tesseract, thie may be dchedulled by the scheduller here : https://github.com/neiji93/ImSecondHouston--ISH-OS.git may be absolutely maybe wrong. then it means we cannot have a server at thr moment ans then it means we must stay i' the same room at the start like the movie suggests it.